GUIDE 2025

 Troubleshooting Guide

 The following documentation example is from Oracle’s Content Server Troubleshooting Guide.
 The “symptom” is what the customer experiences during software use, and the “problem” is the actual cause of the symptom.
-The “recommendation” is what the software developer recommends to solve the problem.
-Depending on the problem, the recommendation could be simple or a detailed series of steps.
+The “recommendation” is the solution the software developer proposes to solve the problem.
+Depending on the situation, the recommendation could be simple or a detailed series of steps.

 Troubleshooting guide